AR

 (e) Upon filing of an amended pleading, the Commission shall provide deadlines to the parties for filing an answer, reply, or both, as applicable.

-(c) For a proceeding assigned to the Commission en banc, whether the Commission has jurisdiction shall be decided en banc.
-For a proceeding assigned to a single Commissioner, that Commissioner shall decide.
+(c) For a case assigned to the Commission en banc, whether the Commission has jurisdiction shall be decided en banc.
+For a case assigned to a single Commissioner, that Commissioner shall decide.

-(d)(1) After notice and an opportunity for a response, if it is determined that the Commission lacks jurisdiction, the case shall be dismissed and an order of dismissal entered.
-The order of dismissal shall explain the legal basis for dismissal and shall be published under § 5-502.
+(d)(1) After notice and an opportunity for a response, if it is determined that the Commission lacks jurisdiction, the case shall be dismissed.
+The dismissal shall explain the legal basis and shall be published under § 5-502.

 (2) If it is determined that the Commission has jurisdiction, at least in part, then an order shall be issued, including setting the deadline for any answer, and the case shall proceed.
 Any jurisdictional objection and the decision thereon shall be explained in the subsequent decision on the merits under § 5-501.